CodeForAfrica/sensors.AFRICA-Noise-sensors-hardware/src/README.md

 # sensors.AFRICA / Noise sensors hardware

-This folder contains the Eagle design files for the sensors.AFRICA GSM boards.
+This folder contains the Eagle design files for the sensors.AFRICA Noise Sensor boards.

 ### Folders